 • Read to your children right before bedtime.
 Choose a shorter book if your kids are younger.
 Your children will soon look forward to story time and recognize this as a signal that the day is coming to an end.

 • Sing a lullaby or say goodnight to your children in your own special way.
 Your children will remember the evening routine for a lifetime, and will likely carry it forward in life with their own children.
 In addition to providing structure and a way to lower the stress level in your home, your evening routine will show your kids that you love and appreciate them.
 And this will provide you with some very precious memories after they are grown.

 • Finally, ensure your children use the bathroom just before being tucked in for the night.
 This eliminates an excuse to get up, and provides another signal that bedtime, and sleep time, have now arrived.

 If you have multiple children of different ages, it's still important to establish a routine.
 While your children will be going to bed at different times, you can still use those times to bond with each other and wind down for the evening.
 Plan your routine to accommodate multiple bedtimes if necessary.

 Older children can also help with some of the younger ones.
 The important thing is that everything gets done in an orderly and consistent manner and that your family takes time to be together and enjoy each other.

 Bless your family by establishing a nighttime routine.
 Stick to it in the beginning, and you'll soon notice that the routine is second nature.
 Automatically, you'll be bonding every night and getting everything done with a minimum amount of stress.
 Begin experiencing the order and peace that you deserve by starting a nighttime routine today.

-Have a question for Dr. Jack?
-Ask or leave a comment below!
+Have a question for Dr. Jack or want to leave a comment?